MENIERE’S DISEASE & DISABILITY BENEFITS

 In the past 30 years, we have won millions of dollars in ongoing and past due benefits for our clients.
 If you want to win benefits for Ménière’s disease, then you need to hire an attorney with the experience to win your case.
 Also, you need a lawyer to prove to the SSA that you deserve SSD benefits for your Ménière’s disease.
 Contact us today.

-If you want to learn more about Cannon Disability’s representatives, then read our About Us page.
-For instance, Andria Summers is an amazing advocate.
-She can help you with your Medicare plan.
+If you want to learn more about our lawyers and staff, then read our About Us page.
+For instance, Andria Summers can help you with your Medicare advantage plan.
 She has also won thousands of SSDI cases.
-Dianna Cannon has been helping clients win benefits for thirty years.
-Brett Bunkall also has years of experience helping people obtain their SSI and SSD benefits.
-We are experts.
+Dianna Cannon has been helping clients win SSD benefits for thirty years.
+Brett Bunkall also has years of experience helping people obtain their SSI and SSDI benefits.
+We are legal experts.
 You can trust us to help you win SSD benefits for Meniere’s disease.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Also, we help our clients get everything they can from their Medicare benefits.
 Which includes coverage with your current doctor and coverage for your medications.

 Additionally, our lawyers and staff can help you apply for SSDI and SSI benefits using the SSA’s website.
-Likewise, if you need an appeal, we can help you do that too.
+Likewise, if you need an appeal, then we can help with that too.
 There are also many forms you will need to fill out.
 But, don’t worry.
 If you have questions about these forms, then we will answer them.
-You can learn more about SSA’s appeal forms.
-Likewise, read here, if you have questions about the wait time for SSA’s decision.
+You can learn about SSA’s appeal forms.
+Likewise, if you have questions about the wait time for SSA’s decision, then we have answers.

 HOW WILL YOU PAY THE ATTORNEY FEE?